jasnow/awesome-ruby-security-advisories/Proposal/Text.md

      - RAD#272: "Add advisory for will_paginate"
      - RAD#377: "Add advisory for intercom-rails"

-B. Create advisories for exisiting CVEs without advisories.
+B. Create advisories for existing CVEs without advisories.
 Then to add them to an advisory database.
    - Output of "A." activities
    - RAD#238: Got-CVE-Need-Advisory (BACKLOG)